vernonthedev/vernonthedev/README.md

 - 🌱 I’m currently learning  Figma, Sass, Machine learning in Flutter, and Frontend Development
 - 👯 I’m looking to collaborate on YouTube, Full Stack Development, and Cybersecurity
 - 🤔 I’m looking for help with ...
 Advanced Flutter UI Development
-- 💬 Ask me about ...Laravel Web Development.
+- 💬 Ask me about ...Laravel Web Development....

 ### Languages and Tools: